revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 <details><summary><b>Show Answer</b></summary>

 > - In python,`dir()` is a built-in function.
-This  function used to list all the members in current modules.
+This function is used to list all the members in current modules.
-> - When we use this `dir()` function with any object(like list,tuple,set,...) it will return properties , attributes and methods.
+> - When we use this `dir()` function with any object(like list,tuple,set,...), it will return properties , attributes and methods.

 **Syntax**: